 - 1965-style Rubber axle bump stop “snubbers” – Mounted on the inside of the rear frame rails because of the over-ride traction bars.
 The 1966 chassis cars with under-rides used stock Mustang snubber brackets with no modifications.

 - 1965 Pinion shield & snubber.

 - Fifteen inch wheels; either painted 15×6 steel wheels or the optional Cragar/Shelby 5-spoke wheels – not 14” Magnum 500 wheels or optional 10-spoke wheels as on the later 1966 cars.
 The lowest known car with 14” wheels is 6S275.
 The highest known car with 15” wheels is 6S443.
+[Note: The only known exception to this is 6S132 which left Shelby American with 15” Cragars, but had 14” steel wheels (probably painted Magnums) by the time it was sold to the first owner.]
 [Note: Steel wheels came with the same chrome lug nuts used on Mustang styled steel wheels.
 Cragars had special chrome lug nuts with a captured washer and requiring a special 7/8 inch lug wrench.]

 - Fifteen inch Goodyear “Blue Dot” tires.
 Later 1966 cars with fourteen inch wheels received Goodyear “Blue Streak” tires